-The Ivory Coast striker boasts a wealth of experience, scoring 34 goals in 69 appearances in Europe's premier club competition during his time with Chelsea FC.
-He featured in two finals, inspiring the Blues to glory last May.
+The Ivory Coast striker boasts a wealth of experience, scoring 34 goals in 69 appearances in Europe's premier club competition during his first spell with the Blues.
+He featured in two finals, inspiring the Blues to glory in May 2012.

 01/10/2003: Olympique de Marseille 3-0 FK Partizan

 Having struck on his group stage debut, a 4-2 loss to Real Madrid CF, OM's summer signing from EA Guingamp swept ten-man Partizan aside with a devastating 23-minute hat-trick at Stade Vélodrome.

 Drogba celebrated his return to France in style following his reported €36m move to west London two months earlier, scoring twice as José Mourinho, fresh from guiding FC Porto to European glory the previous season, sampled victory in his first UEFA Champions League game as Blues manager.